Feel the Sunshine: Critical reception

-Larry Flick from Billboard wrote that "with the drum'n'bass/electronic revolution raging to mainstream heights, the time is right for Reece to break out of the underground.
+Larry Flick from Billboard magazine wrote, "With the drum'n'bass/electronic revolution raging to mainstream heights, the time is right for Reece to break out of the underground.
 This is one of numerous highlights on the U.K. producer/composer's sterling stateside debut."
-He added that his "ambient keyboards and staccato beats are warmed by the presence of guest vocalist Deborah Anderson, who has a quality not unlike Bjork, but smoother and far more mainstream-friendly."
-Tim Haslett from CMJ called the song "blissful".
+He added that here, "ambient keyboards and staccato beats are warmed by the presence of guest vocalist Deborah Anderson, who has a quality not unlike Björk, but smoother and far more mainstream-friendly."
+Tim Haslett from CMJ complimented the song as "blissful".
+Jim Carroll from Irish Times praised it as "a bewilderingly simple melody" and "timeless and classic", noting "the euphoric shudder" of "Feel the Sunshine".
+Martin James from Melody Maker named it "one of the finest pop singles of the year.
+Its simple structure, aching hookline and haunting melody lifting it high above the stuck-in-the-festival-mud criticism stating that "the singer" sounds just like Björk."
 A reviewer from Music Week gave it three out of five, saying, "There have been some varying takes on jungle recently and Reece's understated, melodic drum and bass excursions with a jazz tinge will find him a wider audience in the near future."